In most cold climates, forced air heating has replaced steam and hot water systems as the predominant method for heating a home.

 Furnace burners are often designed to operate in one of three-ways.

 The first and most common is a single-stage burner.
 A furnace using a single-stage burner has only two operating modes, on or off.
 Single-stage furnaces will always operate at the rated capacity regardless of conditions inside or outside of the home.
 This operation often leads to inefficiency when conditions are mild.

-To address this inefficiency two-stage burners were introduced.
+To address the inefficiency with traditional burners, two-stage burners were introduced.
 A furnace using a two-stage burner has a total of three operating modes, off, low-fire, and high-fire.
-High-fire is identical to the on-stage of a single-stage furnace and the furnace will produce its full rated capacity when operating in this mode.
+High-fire is exactly what it sounds like and in this mode, identical to the single-stage furnace, producing its full rated capacity.
 Low-fire is an intermediate step that allows the furnace to operate at some factory set level less than the maximum capacity.
 This level is typically 40%-60% of the rated capacity, and will allow the furnace to better match a home’s heating requirements in mild weather.
 This leads to a more comfortable home, and a lower fuel bill.

 Expanding on the benefits of two-stage operation, modulating burners can operate at almost any output.
 Modulating furnaces have a minimum and maximum heating capacity, but can operate at almost any point within this range.
 By constantly monitoring conditions and adjusting output to account for any changes, modulating furnaces are able to eliminate large temperature swings sometimes present with other types of furnaces.
 They also maximize efficiency by using the minimum amount of fuel to satisfy heating demands.